About Our Collections

 Ethnographic Collections

-The University Museum's ethnographic collections reflect both the museum's place in the Southwest border region, as well as the ways material culture connects us to people around the world.
-Collections draw from faculty and student research, collaborations with local artists and makers, and the travels and interests of donors.
+The University Museum's ethnographic collections reflect both the museum's place in the Southwest United States, as well as the ways that material culture connects us with people around the world.
+These collections draw from faculty and student research, collaborations with local artists and makers, and the travels and interests of donors.
 The museum seeks to collaborate with living communities whenever possible for the curation and care of these collections.

-Some highlights of the ethnographic collections include: diverse examples of the approaches to basketry in the southwest; Puebloan ceramics - including a collection of over 450 wedding vases (the Boucher Collection); and textiles from the highlands of Chiapas, Mexico.
-In addition to collections from the southwest, the museum holds artifacts from around the world, including West and East Africa, China, Iran, and the South Pacific.
+Some highlights of the ethnographic collections include: diverse examples of the approaches to basketry in the Southwest; Southwestern pottery, including a collection of over 450 wedding vases (the Boucher Collection); and textiles from the highlands of Chiapas, Mexico.
+In addition to collections from the this region, the museum cares for objects from around the world, including West and East Africa, China, Iran, and the South Pacific.

 1979.01.9, Fan from the Amador Collection